 When picturing a biofilm, imagine a strawberry jam: the bacterial cells are like the seeds, and the EPS matrix is the jam surrounding them.
 The nutrients are able to reach the interior cells thanks to the pores within the matrix which also enable the removal of waste.
 Communication among cells maintains the biofilm and attracts additional microbes, reinforcing colony expansion.

-The formation of biofilms
+The Formation of Biofilms

 Biofilm formation is a cyclic process that begins when planktonic bacteria attach to a surface.
 Once the initial attachment is formed, by structures like pili and fimbriae, proteins called adhesins enhance it.
 After the bacteria are anchored, they start to proliferate, forming a microcolony and begin secreting EPS to form the slimy matrix.